 To be eligible for licensure in ND, all candidates in core areas as defined by ESEA (Elementary and Secondary Education Act) must demonstrate satisfactory basic content knowledge in their major as indicated by their Praxis II test(s) scores.
 K-12 majors must successfully complete the Elementary PLT or the Secondary PLT plus their respective Praxis II exams to meet licensure requirements.

 Candidates who do not meet or exceed the minimum Praxis II or PLT test scores established by the North Dakota Education Standards and Practices Board may have their degree posted provided all other degree requirements are met.
 Candidates will be reminded that without passing the Praxis II and PLT exams they will not be provided with a letter of support indicating that they have met ND standards for licensure.

 A teaching minor in a “core” subject area requires that the candidate successfully complete the Praxis II examination to obtain a major equivalency that allows them to teach in that subject area.
 A teaching minor in a “non-core” subject area allows the candidate to be licensed to teach in that area.

-The Dean of the College of Education and Health Sciences recommends licensure based on the candidate meeting the guidelines established by the Education Standards and Practices Board of North Dakota.
+The Head of the Teacher Education Unit recommends licensure based on the candidate meeting the guidelines established by the Education Standards and Practices Board of North Dakota.